10 Letter of Interest Examples + How to Write One in 2026

 If you thought that a letter of interest was like a cover letter in disguise, we can’t blame you—but it’s really not.
 It serves a different purpose, and, as any good cover letter generator would show you, it follows an entirely different format.

-There are lots of different types of letters of interest, each with a different format and required information.
+There are several common types of letters of interest, such as for promotions, internships, residencies, and academic programs, each with a different format and required information.
 For instance, when applying for a promotion, you’ll highlight your career at that company.
 On the other hand, applying for an internship calls for a focus on your education and skills.

 You write a cover letter in response to an existing opening, be it an internship or a job.
-A letter of interest, on the other hand, is kind of like throwing a dart at a board and hoping that it sticks.
+A letter of interest, on the other hand, involves reaching out without knowing whether a specific vacancy currently exists.

 Knowing how to write a cover letter is similar to knowing how to write a resume.
 You’ll discuss your skills and your background, and add some quantifiable metrics to make an impression.
 You know that the job exists, so all you need to do is to make the employer pick you for the opening.